Karina Smirnoff: Dancing with the Stars

 For the eighth season, Smirnoff's partner was Apple Inc. co-founder Steve Wozniak.
 They were eliminated in the fourth round on March 31, 2009, along with Holly Madison and her partner Dmitry Chaplin.
 For the ninth season, she was partnered with singer Aaron Carter.
 They were eliminated on November 10, 2009, placing fifth.
-In the eleventh season, she was partnered with The Situation from MTV's reality TV show Jersey Shore.
+In the eleventh season, she was partnered with Michael "The Situation" Sorrento from MTV's reality television show Jersey Shore.
 They were eliminated in the fourth week.
 In the twelfth season of Dancing with the Stars, she was partnered with movie star Ralph Macchio.
 They were eliminated in the semi-finals.

 Smirnoff appeared on the thirteenth season of Dancing with the Stars, where she was partnered with All My Children actor J. R. Martinez.
-Smirnoff and Martinez ended up winning the competition against Rob Kardashian and his partner Cheryl Burke & Ricki Lake and her partner Derek Hough.
+Smirnoff and Martinez ended up winning the competition against Rob Kardashian and his partner Cheryl Burke and Ricki Lake and her partner Derek Hough.
 This was the first time Smirnoff had advanced to the finals since her inaugural season in season 3 with Mario López.
 For the fourteenth season of Dancing With The Stars, Karina was partnered with singer Gavin DeGraw.
 They were eliminated in week 5.
 For the fifteenth season, she was partnered with season four winner, Apolo Anton Ohno and ended up placing 5th.
 For the sixteenth season, she is partnered with NFL star Jacoby Jones.
 Smirnoff became injured when she was performing a flip with partner Jones during rehearsals for their week 9 Lindy hop.
 The couple was able to reach finals but came in third place losing to Zendaya and Kellie Pickler who took second and first place respectively.
 For season 17 she was partnered with former High School Musical actor Corbin Bleu and landed in second place behind Amber Riley and Derek Hough.
 For season 18, she was partnered with former NHL player Sean Avery.
 They were the second couple eliminated in a double elimination on Week 2.
 This marked Smirnoff's earliest exit of the competition.
 For season 19 she was paired with UFC fighter and actor Randy Couture.
 They were eliminated in week 3, finishing in 11th place.
 After taking a one-season break, Smirnoff returned for season 21 and was paired with professional jockey, Victor Espinoza.
 The couple was eliminated on Week 2 and finished in 12th place.
 For season 22, she was partnered with former NFL quarterback Doug Flutie.
 They were eliminated on week 6 of competition and finished in 9th place.

+On October 24, 2023, Smirnoff returned to the Season 32 ballroom, along with many of her original DWTS peers, performing a group choreographed Waltz, to "Moon River", as a special tribute in memory of DWTS judge, Len Goodman.
+Goodman had retired one year earlier in 2022, after the previous season, and died on April 22, 2023, after a long battle with cancer.